yenom/BitcoinKit/README.md

 ### Welcome to BitcoinKit

-The BitcoinKit library is a Swift implementation of the Bitcoin protocol, supporting both of BCH and BTC.
-Our mission is improving the mobile ecosystem for Bitcoin developers.
+The BitcoinKit library is a Swift implementation of the Bitcoin protocol which support both BCH and BTC.
+Improving the mobile ecosystem for Bitcoin developers is our mission.

-It allows maintaining a wallet and sending/receiving transactions without needing a full blockchain node.
-It comes with a simple wallet app showing how to use it.
+BitcoinKit allows maintaining a wallet, sending or receiving transactions without a full blockchain node.
+Following is a wallet app that demonstrates the way to use it.

 Release notes are [here](CHANGELOG.md).